Malhar-Girgaonkar/M.U.R.A.L/Readme.txt

 -Mainpage.py: The GUI/frontend of application.

+-Mainpage2.py: The gui with different module loading scheme for trial.
 -main.py: A gateway file to start application and create .exe file.

 -Readme.txt: Text of documentation(This same text file)